-The online transfer application for the Juris Doctor (J.D.) class entering in the fall semester of 2018 is now available.
-The deadline for completing your transfer application is June 15.
+The online transfer application for the Juris Doctor (J.D.) class entering in the fall semester of 2019 will be available on May 1, 2019.

 You must electronically submit your LSAC’s Credential Assembly Service Electronic Application to LSAC for forwarding to our office.
 When you transmit your application electronically, you should use the electronic signature and fee payment option.
-Applications should be submitted to LSAC by June 15.
+Applications should be submitted to LSAC by June 17, 2019 at 11:59PM.

 A completed transfer application includes: